quicwg/wg-materials/ietf101/agenda.md

 ### Hackathon / Interop Report

-* 10 min - Discussion of what QUIC implementers did and learned at the hackathon.
+* 5 min - Discussion of what QUIC implementers did and learned at the hackathon.

+### QUIC over DTLS Proposal

+* 20 min - Presentation (EKR)
+* 40 min - Discussion

 ### Invariants

-* 60 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
+* 40 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
 Includes:
   * Connection ID